keatura/my-ordinary-vault-md/000_publish/linked-blog-starter-does-not-reinvent-wheel.md

 title: "linked-blog-starter does not reinvent the wheel"
 date: 2022-12-12
 ---
-I'm not a fan of [[reinventing-the-wheel|reinventing the wheel]], thus, I've searched for the best libraries out there to help me make this website.
+I'm not a fan of [[shared/000_publish/reinventing-the-wheel|reinventing the wheel]], thus, I've searched for the best libraries out there to help me make this website.
 Here are a few external libraries I used:

 ## Converting MD to HTML
 - [obsidian-export](https://github.com/zoni/obsidian-export) (Obsidian MD -> [Common MD](https://commonmark.org/))